 Side Effects of Antibiotics and Rebuilding the Gut

-I am constantly being asked two things as they relate to antibiotics:
+I am constantly being asked two things as they relate to probiotics vs antibiotics:

-- Is it okay if I have to take a round of antibiotics? and
+- Is it okay if I have to take an antibiotic course? and

 - How can I keep my tummy happy during and after antibiotics?